Project-MONAI/tutorials/modules/bundles/spleen_segmentation/docs/README.md

 The training dataset is Task09_Spleen.tar from http://medicaldecathlon.com/.

 ## Training configuration
-The training was performed with command train.sh, which required 12GB-memory GPUs.
+The training was performed with at least 12GB-memory GPUs.

 Actual Model Input: 96 x 96 x 96